amitnv/Planets/README.md

 - Adding Pagination support to load rest of the pages
 - Adding AsyncImage() API
 - Transition away from NavigationView to NavigationStack(requires updating the app to iOS 16 and above)

+Prerequisites:
+- Requires a mac running Xcode 14 or above

 Short Demo:
 https://user-images.githubusercontent.com/9431943/236849614-452bbca3-348a-42bd-950d-ce79d25adc45.mov